Wednesday, May 15, 2013

 Deep breath.

-My name is Nina and I'm a fan of leather pants wearing vampires who drive Escalades and fight bad guys that smell like baby powder.
+I'm a fan of leather pants wearing vampires who drive Escalades and fight bad guys that smell like baby powder.

 Oh, God.